akiryk/tutorials-learning-lessons/typescript.md

  * 🚨   is missing in type   '{ houseNumber: number; }'
  * 🚨   but required in type '{ houseNumber: number; streetName: string; }'.
  */

+ // if we want to re-use this type, we can create an interface interface Address {
+  houseNumber: number;
+  streetName?: string; // streetName is optional (?:)
+}
+// and refer to it by name
+let ee: Address = { houseNumber: 33 };

 ```

+## Interaction & Union Operators
+Intersection ('OR'), is `|`
+Untion ('AND'), is `&`

 For lots more examples, see the [course notes for basics.ts](https://github.com/mike-works/typescript-fundamentals/blob/master/notes/1-basics.ts)

+## Structural vs Nominal Typing
+Typescript is a `structural` type system — it only cares about the *shape* of an object.
+A car type is a car type if it has `make`, `model`, `year`, that are strong, string, and number.

+Taking this approach can help V8 optimize your JavaScript.

+## Wide vs Narrow Types
+The widest is `any`; it can take anything.
+An array of any is narrower.
+A string is narrow.